WWE Rumors: NXT TakeOver: Tampa And Hall Of Fame Ceremony Officially Canceled

 The biggest event of the year for WWE will already be moved and take place in front of no fans, but two other events may not end up happening at all.
 With WrestleMania 36 being moved out of Tampa to an empty arena due to the coronavirus, many are wondering about other big happenings that week.
 While there has been nothing officially said, NXT TakeOver: Tampa and the WWE Hall of Fame ceremony may not end up taking place at all.

 On Monday evening, WWE made the official announcement to cancel WrestleMania 36 in Tampa and move it to the Performance Center in Orlando.
-It will still take place on April 5, 2020, but it will happen in an empty arena with no fans in attendance, and it will be aired on the WWE Network.
+With that event still taking place, fans are not forgetting about all the other great things that usually come with the biggest wrestling week of each year, but 2020 will be truly condensed.

 WrestleMania week is typically a huge deal with numerous events happening throughout the days leading up to the pay-per-view.
 This year, the COVID-19 threat is not allowing that to happen and WWE French announce team member Pat Laprade said on his Twitter that the Hall of Fame ceremony and NXT TakeOver: Tampa are not taking place as planned.